 Later, he makes some vague appeals for the reduction of international armaments, support for the United Nations, and, somewhat laughable given the author, respect for women’s rights.
 He even quotes a verse from the famous Iranian poet Saadi to emphasize the concept of our shared humanity.

 This is not the first time that Ahmadinejad has written an open letter to a world leader.
-In fact, he clearly has an affinity for the practice.
 He sent a flurry of them in 2006, first to President George W. Bush and later to German Chancellor Angela Merkel.
 Both included some elements of Holocaust denial, one of Ahmadinejad’s favorite – and most ridiculed – themes.
 He ended that year with an open letter to the American people in which he extensively questioned the logic behind American support for the State of Israel.
 He asked what the American people have received for their government’s willingness to “blindly support these infamous [Zionist] aggressors.”
 Ten years later, now out of power, he wrote another open letter to an American President, this time Barack Obama, condemning the decision in an American legal case that resulted in the seizure of Iranian financial assets.

 The most recent letter to Trump excluded any reference to “Zionists” or the Holocaust and was noticeably friendlier in its tone than the ones Ahmadinejad penned as president.
 Some outside observers have pointed to his repeated use of the term “your excellency” in the English translation as a kind of commentary on Trump’s imperial nature, but this is overblown.
 He used similarly idiosyncratic language in the past.